syncfusion-content/xamarin-docs/Xamarin/Carousel-View/getting-started.md

 ### iOS

-To launch SfCarousel in iOS, need to create an instance of SfCarouselRenderer in FinishedLaunching overridden method of AppDelegate class in iOS Project as shown below.
+To launch the SfCarousel in iOS, call the `SfCarouselRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework has been initialized and before the LoadApplication is called, as demonstrated in the following code example.

 {% highlight C# %}